SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 Your diagram needs to include the relationships between these components, and how they share and process data.

-### Tip 2: Don't use a .NET Dependency Graph as a System Architecture Diagram
+### Tip 2: Don't use a .NET Dependency Graph as a Architecture Diagram

 The .NET dependency diagram is a useful tool, but it drills down into a specific component of the solution (the code) while ignoring the rest of it (the infrastructure).
 If it adds value to your documentation (i.e., there is a specific reason to include it) you can include the .NET dependency diagram, but don't use it here in place of the architecture diagram.